Typical Applications of XRF

 - Waste acceptance Criteria and WAC testing

-- Composition of plating baths, solutions, effluent samples
+- Composition of dried or burnt off plating baths, solutions and effluent samples

 - PVD Sputtered or plated layer thickness and/or composition